icewater96/Project_1/README.md

 - UPDATE_EVERY = 4   # how ofter to update the network

 ## Plot of rewards
 This plot demonstrates the training process.
-As time goes by, the average reward over 100 episode reached above 16.0.
+The Y-Axis is average of reward over 100 episodes.
+As the training goes on, the average reward over 100 episode reached above 16.0.
 ![](/Figure_1.png)